sisoje/viewmodelify-swift/README.md

 ### It has to be a **MF** pattern?
 Its a **M**odel with a body **F**unction.
 But that name should be banned.
 ### Is it a new **SF** pattern from Apple?
 We have a **S**tate and a **F**unction.
-Apple loves **SF** that would be a perfect name.\
+Apple loves **SF** that would be a perfect name.
+### Introducing VM
-Now we miss MV* completely.
-All great devs use some MV* pattern.
+All great devs use some kind of MV* pattern.
 Lets couple state and functions together to a mishmash class and call it a view-model:
 ```
 class SFViewmodel: ObservableObject {
     @Published var age = 21
     func makeBirthdayParty() { age += 1 }
 }
 ```
-But wait, our button is also just a value, a struct, a model!
-It is also part of our business-logic so lets complete our viewmodel:
+But wait, our button is also just a value, a model.
+It is part of our business-logic so lets complete our viewmodel:
 ```
 extension SFViewmodel {
     var body: some View { Button("My \(age + 1). bithday party", action: makeBirthdayParty) }